hoodscott/cairds/README.md

 # cairds

-Card 'game' using websockets and HTML5 draggable.
+Multiplayer card 'game' using websockets and HTML5 draggable.

-No game logic included; Intended to replicate the functionality of a deck of cards.
+No game logic included; intended to replicate the functionality of a deck of cards.

-## To Run
+## to run
 Clone repository, then run the following commands:

 ```